International Women’s Day: Commemoration not Celebration

 -Elizabeth Cady Stanton-

-Women’s Day is also for girls of the future
+International Women’s Day is For the Girls of the Future

 Our children are the future.
 It’s us, the adults of the present, who have the seed of an egalitarian tomorrow in our hands.